 More information

 This site intends to show the public, journalists and politicians Marine Protected Area management and governance in places set up to protect our important wildlife hotspots.
-We have promoted it to international practitioners.
-Whilst there has been progress within the IFCAs to get regulations in place, there has been an inability to get regulations in place in offshore sites (outside 12nm) up until the end of 2021.
+We have promoted it to national and international practitioners.
+Whilst there was progress within the 10 English IFCAs to get regulations in coastal seas due to exclusive competency since 2013, offshore regulations weren’t in place to manage fishing in offshore sites (outside 12nm) before 2021 due to the need to undertake joint recommendations with 3rd party EU Member States, endorsed by the European Commission.
+EU Exit has allowed the UK to protect offshore MPAs since this time, leading to multiple regulations.

 A brief guide to MPA management in England